This article has links to products and services we love, which we may make commission from.

 Getting to Leith

-The great thing is that Leith is served by a number of different Lothian Buses services so you can easily get into the city centre.
+The great thing is that Leith is served by several different Lothian Buses services, so you can easily get into the city centre.

 West Edinburgh Accommodation